-Labor Day Musings: 5 Ways to Ruin Your Retirement
+5 Ways to Ruin Your Chances of Prosperity

-Because I’m an investment analyst, mom and dad constantly ask me for financial advice, even while I’m just trying to relax with a couple of holiday beers.
+Because I’m an investment analyst, mom and dad constantly pester me for financial advice, even while I’m just trying to relax with a sandwich, a couple of holiday beers, and some football on TV.

 Actually, who can blame them?
 We all worry about retirement.
 We’ve spent years building up a nest egg, but the wrong moves can set us back.